Awards are open now: Please submit an award nomination form (submission deadline June 1, 2023)

 The Ruth B. Freeman Award honors an individual who has had a distinguished career in public health administration, education, policy, practice, or research.

-The Junior Investigator Award is selected by peer-review and honors an early-career (NIH definition) PHN Section member's work since completing their doctoral education.
+The Junior Investigator Award is selected by peer-review and honors an early-career (NIH definition) PHN Section member's work since completing a doctoral education.

 Awards Committee Chair: Ann Becker